-To meet the needs of as many patients as possible in the Baltimore, MD, and Washington, D.C. region, MedStar Health offers several types of weight loss surgery.
+To meet the needs of as many patients as possible in the Southern Maryland and Washington, D.C. region, MedStar St. Mary's offers several types of weight loss surgery in conjunction with MedStar Washington Hospital Center and MedStar Georgetown University Hospital.
 The majority of weight loss surgeries use a laparoscopic technique, which is considered minimally invasive.
 Laparoscopic surgery usually results in a shorter hospital stay, faster recovery, smaller scars, and less pain than open surgical procedures.

 As with any abdominal surgery, potential risks exist; however, with bariatric surgery, these risks are further complicated because of the patient's extra weight.
 You should discuss the benefits and risks of each type of surgery in detail with your surgeon and our bariatric surgery team, to determine which one is right for you.

-Our board-certified surgeons—who have extensive experience in minimally invasive and robotic bariatric surgical procedures—lead our multi-disciplinary bariatric team.
+Our board-certified surgeon, Dr. Nicholas Tapazoglou, leads our multi-disciplinary bariatric team.
 A nurse program coordinator, dietician, and an exercise physiologist coordinate your care and guide you through the entire process of bariatric surgery.
 Extensive follow-up care provides the support you need well after whichever procedure you have.

 Gastric bypass may be right for individuals whose excess weight and weight-related medical conditions threaten to shorten their lives.
 During gastric bypass surgery, the stomach is divided to make a smaller pouch.
 This smaller pouch is then attached to a portion of the intestine, bypassing the larger stomach and the first part of the smaller intestine.
 The surgery changes the absorption rate of food, as well as decreasing the amount that can be ingested.